nickmmark/na-pathway/README.md

 ![](https://github.com/nickmmark/hyponatremia-glideslope/blob/main/sodium_correction_v1.gif)

 ### Implementation
-Uses [luxon.js](https://moment.github.io/luxon/#/) for handling date/times and [chart.js](https://www.chartjs.org/docs/latest/charts/line.html) for display
+- Uses [luxon.js](https://moment.github.io/luxon/#/) for handling date/times and [chart.js](https://www.chartjs.org/docs/latest/charts/line.html) for displaying the results.
+It uses the Luxon [Chart.js adapter](https://github.com/chartjs/chartjs-adapter-luxon) for easy interoperability between the two.
-Uses [the Asynchronous Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) for pasting and the [window.print function](https://developer.mozilla.org/en-US/docs/Web/API/Window/print) for printing or export to PDF.
+- Uses [the Asynchronous Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) for pasting and the [window.print function](https://developer.mozilla.org/en-US/docs/Web/API/Window/print) for printing or export to PDF.

 ### Features to Add
 It would be helpful to add therapies on the graph, for example: